NelleV/SCCourses/swc/data-management.rst

-  "When he went back to the old software library [..], **he couldn't remember how the software worked** - invocation of sequences, data structures, etc. in the end, he abandonned the project, saying he just didn't have time to get into it anymore."
+  "When he went back to the old software library [..], **he couldn't remember how the software worked** - invocation of sequences, data structures, etc. in the end, he abandoned the project, saying he just didn't have time to get into it anymore."

 ----